 Winter weather can impact our area for days or even weeks.
 Winter storms can strand passengers, limit supplies , disrupt emergency services, and lead to loss of power and communications.
-It's important to understand winter weather in Routt County and how you can best prepare for it.
+It's important to understand winter weather in Routt County and surrounding areas and how you can best prepare for it.

 Winter weather can change rapidly, especially in the mountains.
 Always check the latest weather forecasts and road conditions before you travel.